stephenlake/php-covert/README.md

     Easily execute namespaced PHP methods in the background as a system process for Linux, Mac and Windoze.
 </h6>

-### Note: This project is brand new and under active development.
+### Note: This project is brand new and under active development - it is NOT ready for production use and no methods have been finalised.
 Release and documentation will be published within the next few weeks.

 <br>